liquidweb/terraform-provider-liquidweb/README.md

 In the `examples` directory there are Terraform projects illustrating how to create various resources.
 There are a handful of Make tasks that are helpful:

-- `EXAMPLE=./examples/storm_servers make key` -- create a new SSH key to provision Storm Servers with (only relevant for the storm server example).
+- `EXAMPLE=./examples/storm_servers make key` -- create a new SSH key to provision Storm Servers with (only relevant for the storm server and load balancer example).
 - `EXAMPLE=./examples/storm_servers make devplan` -- build, init and plan.
 - `EXAMPLE=./examples/storm_servers make devapply` -- build, init and apply cycle to create resources.
 - `EXAMPLE=./examples/storm_servers make destroy` -- destroy resources.